 It might not help you troubleshoot 100% but you will certainly not be taken aback when life throws you those curveballs.
 This comprehensive guide will give you a general overview of how a relationship progresses initially.
 While each relationship is unique and incomparable with others, there are a few striking similarities for sure.
 That being said, you shouldn’t panic if you don’t fully resonate with what’s written here.
 These different stages of a new relationship reflect the most frequent trajectory, not the only one.

 You will learn what to expect when you’re dating someone new.
-The key takeaway should be the challenge each stage poses.
+The key focus should be on the challenge each stage poses.
 We can’t chart the stages of relationships by months but we can certainly chart them by milestones.
 Get ready to arm yourself with some hardcore dating knowledge.
 Our teamwork will make your dream relationship work!

 What Are The 5 Stages Of A Relationship?